-Appended file B1 provides an overview of the energy consumption needed for cooling and building services (lifts, security, lighting) of the 'Hoog Catharijne' complex where the SURFnet office is located.
+Appended file B1 provides an overview of the energy consumption needed for building services (lifts, security, lighting) of the 'Hoog Catharijne' complex where the SURFnet office is located.
 The proportional energy consumption was related to the SURFnet office based on service costs.
-The calculation available in appended file B3 estimates that 119480 kWh should be attributed to SURFnet for services, and that 220 kWh should be attributed to SURFnet for cooling.
-These amounts are multiplied by the Dutch average $CO_2$ -eq for 1 kWh (332g per kWh), which results in an emission of 40 tons and 73 kg $CO_2$ -eq. respectively.
+The calculation available in appended file B3 estimates that 113494 kWh should be attributed to SURFnet for services.
+This amount is multiplied by the Dutch average $CO_2$ -eq for 1 kWh (300g per kWh), which results in an emission of 34 tons.

 In section 5.2.2 the SURFnet office hosts a small part of the SURFnet network.
-In order to avoid double counting (the network is accounted for in 5.3), the emissions of this part of the network are -4 ton $CO_2$ -eq.
+In order to avoid double counting (the network is accounted for in 5.3), the emissions of this part of the network are -3 ton CO2-eq.